UltraViolentLight/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

     <td>
       <ol>
         <li>Confirm all contracts working as intended on Baklava.</li>
-        <li>Run the smart contract release script to deploy the contracts to Alfajores and submit a governance proposal.</li>
+        <li>Run the <a href="https://docs.celo.org/community/release-process/smart-contracts#build-process">smart contract release script</a> in order to to deploy the contracts to Mainnet as well as submit a governance proposal.</li>
       </ol>
     </td>
   </tr>